g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

 Ok, now I'll explore each customer individually.
 We have 3 L3VPN customers today

 To keep the organization, before all the configuration let's define the RTs and RDs models.
 I'll use the identificator 100 for Customer 1, 200 for Customer 2 and 300 for Customer 3.
-For RDs we'll adopt the RD type 2, this is the best RD!
+For RDs, we'll go with Type 2—the gold standard!
 And for RTs, we'll use our ASN.

 For example, Customer 1 at R8.
 The RD will be 10.0.0.8:100 and the RT will be target:65020:100, got it?
-I'm sure yes.
+I bet you do.

 The Customer 1, this customer wants a full mesh communication and all the routers inside the same OSPF area.
 | Customer| Site | Router   | PE-CE Protocol  | Protocol Details      |